stamtron/Lightning-Mask2Forner/README.md

 # PyTorch Lightning Panoptic Segmentation with Mask2Forner

-This README provides instructions on how to train, evaluate, and run inference for a `Panoptic Segmentation Mask2Former` model.
+This README provides instructions on how to train, evaluate, and run inference for a `Panoptic Segmentation Mask2Former` model using PyTorch Lightning and Hugging Face Transformers.
-In addition, it provides instructions on how to upload the developed model to ClearML.

 ## Installation